researchsoft/website/content/guidelines/20-content.md

 -   [Top 10 FAIR Data & Software Things: Research Software](https://librarycarpentry.org/Top-10-FAIR/2018/12/01/research-software/), 2018.

+-   [Software Heritage](https://www.softwareheritage.org) published the [General Index of Software Engineering Papers](https://doi.org/10.48550/arXiv.2204.03254) on arXiv.
+This dataset is a big contribution to the field of meta-research, enabling the review of outputs of software engineering, 2022.

 #### Software sharing and citation

 -   UK National Institutes of Health [Best Practices for Sharing Research Software](https://datascience.nih.gov/tools-and-analytics/best-practices-for-sharing-research-software-faq), 2021.